-- IIIA.3.1.1 The population determination shall take into account all typical forms and quantities in which exhibits may appear. - IIIA.3.1.2 A population can consist of a single unit or multiple units. - IIIA.3.1.3 A multiple unit population shall consist of items, which are similar in relevant visual characteristics.
+- IIIA.3.1.1 The population determination shall take into account all typical forms and quantities in which exhibits may appear. - IIIA.3.1.2 A population can consist of a single unit or multiple units. - IIIA.3.1.3 A multiple unit population shall consist of items, which are similar in relevant visual characteristics (size, color, shape, etc.).